MDAnalysis/MDAKits/docs/source/reviewersguide.rst

 ``test_dependencies``: a list of commands for installing any dependencies required by the MDAKit’s tests.
 This is a *list of strings* (*AUTOMATIC CHECK*).

+- *note* : care should be taken to to override the underlying ``mamba`` environment.
+For example, this should _not_ attempt to do a ``mamba env update`` call as it will overwrite the base mamba environment and one ends up with a conda environment without the base mdakit dependencies.

 *Optional* entries